amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-Graphs-tutorial.md

 What about getting the adjacent nodes?

-Since the matrix has a VxV matrix, to get all the adjacent nodes to a given vertex we would have to go to the node row and get all it's edges with the other nodes.
+Since the matrix has a VxV matrix, to get all the adjacent nodes to a given vertex, we would have to go to the node row and get all its edges with the other nodes.

 In our previous example, let's say we want all the adjacent nodes to `b`.
 We have to get the full row where b with all the other nodes.
 ```